strixPanahu/csci1620_lab04/README.md

 		- [ ] ii.)
 Send the details to a csv file named output.csv with the help of csv methods.
 			* This output.csv file should be stored in the same location as the script file.

 		- [ ] iii.)
-The contents ofyour output.csv file should be identical to sample.csv
+The contents of your output.csv file should be identical to sample.csv
 			* include the header row

 	- [ ] b.)
 If a line begins with From: (use regular expressions to find the lines)